Nurmijärvi: Population and immigration

+Religion

+63.9% of Nurmijärvi's residents belong to the Evangelical Lutheran Church of Finland, compared to 63.6% nationwide (2023).
+2.3% of the population belong to other religious denominations, and 33.8% of the population are unaffiliated.
+The Nurmijärvi parish, which is part of the Diocese of Espoo, is part of the Evangelical Lutheran Church of Finland.

+Among the revival movements, the Conservative Laestadianism movement is represented by the Nurmijärvi Peace Association, which has over 490 members and whose office building, built in 1996, is located in Perttula.
+The Nurmijärvi Pentecostal Congregation, with approximately 200 members, operates in the area of the Pentecostal revival.
+Of the congregations of the Orthodox Church of Finland, the Helsinki Orthodox Parish operates in the Nurmijärvi area, and the only Orthodox church in Nurmijärvi is the St. Nectarios Church in Klaukkala.

+In 2009, the Finnish-Thai Buddhist Association bought a house in Nukari where a Thai Buddhist temple was established, making it the largest of Finland's three Thai Buddhist temples.

 Transport

 The most important traffic route through Nurmijärvi is Finnish national road 3 (Vt 3; E12) between cities of Helsinki and Tampere.
 The highway was built as a motorway in the 1990s, and the old highway next to it between Helsinki and Hämeenlinna was numbered as Regional Road 130.
 Highway 3 is joined by Finnish national road 45 (Kt 45) on the Hyvinkää side from Hyrylä in Tuusula and through the eastern part of Nurmijärvi, and Finnish national road 25 (Vt 25) between Hanko and Porvoo passes through the northern part of the municipality near the Röykkä village.
 Other important roads are the Regional road 132 to Loppi and Karkkila via Klaukkala, Perttula and Röykkä and the connecting road 1311 to Rajamäki via the Nurmijärvi church village.
 The Hanko–Hyvinkää railway, which currently has only freight train traffic, also passes through Rajamäki and Röykkä.
 In Nurmijärvi, especially from Klaukkala, there are frequent bus services via Kivistö and Keimola of Vantaa to the Central Bus Terminal of Kamppi Center in Helsinki.

 With the growth of Klaukkala, traffic congestion between Regional road 132 and Highway 3 has worsened so much over the years that the construction of a bypass road on the northside of Klaukkala as a new continuation of the regional road began in 2019.
 Although it was tentatively scheduled to be completed only in fall 2021, it is likely to be completed in summer and for traffic road may open as early as the end of 2020.